LawrenceAsanka/POS-system-with-JDBC/README.md

 Java, which defines how a client may access a database.
 It is a Java-based data access technology used for Java database connectivity.
 It is part of the Java Standard Edition platform, from Oracle Corporation.

-Further this POS System has implemented by using various technologies and frameworks.Click above link to check those implementations.
+Further this POS System has implemented by using various technologies and frameworks.Click the above link to check those implementations.

 [Different Implementations of POS System](https://github.com/LawrenceAsanka/Point-of-Sale-System/blob/master/README.md)